MDU-C2/MARC-HT25/media/Guide/Yumi IRB 14000/README.md

 If you don't shut down the robot with the knob but first go into Restart -> advanced -> shutdown main computer, ***Then*** turn off the robot with the knob.
 You should not have system failure if you turn on the robot again within one day.
 (Off at 15:00, On at 09:00).

 ### Longterm fix
 As mentioned the long term fix seems to switch the SMB battery for the ***right arm***.
-The battery seems to be two 18650 units in series with some built in protection circuits
+The battery seems to be two 18650 units in series with some built in protection circuits outputting 7.2V

+LINK REPAIR MANUAL